josem6590/Power_BI_TheLook/README.md

 # PROJECT 2

-## THELOOK Power BI Report Example
+## TheLOOK Power BI Report Example

 ### Introduction
 I decided to host a second project and thought it a good idea to create, document and explain my thought process behind the below Power BI Dashboard.